Namaeus/Codesign_ReadMe/cd_playerhud.md

 **3.** Before starting the resource, please read all of the configurable files inside the `configs` folder.
 This is located inside the main `cd_playerhud` folder .
 Now you can configure the resource to suit your servers needs.

 **4.** **WARNING** do not edit the obfuscated files in any way, as this will result in you being blacklisted.

- **5.** Add the resource to your server start config: `ensure cd_playerhud`.
+**5.** Add the resource to your server start config: `ensure cd_playerhud` (it must be placed anywhere below your framework resource eg., es_extended, not above).
 The name of the folder must not be changed or the resource will not function correctly.

 ## How to install